-In general, these policies are known for being relatively affordable.1 However, coverage limits can vary and be limited, resulting in fluctuating costs and coverage.
-Also, pre-existing conditions normally aren’t covered.2 As a result, it’s important to review your policy carefully and consult a licensed insurance agent with any questions you may have.
+Coverage limits can vary and be limited, resulting in fluctuating costs and coverage.
+It's important to review your policy carefully and consult a licensed insurance agent with any questions you may have.

 In order to determine which policy you should buy first (or at all), you must first consider your own unique living situation and health.

 What is Hospital Indemnity Insurance?

 Hospital indemnity insurance is a supplemental health insurance designed to help cover specific medical expenses, helping meet deductibles and co-pays.
 Generally speaking, hospital indemnity insurance policies pay a direct benefit to the beneficiary in the event hospital admission is required, and the visit meets the terms and conditions of the policy.

 A hospital indemnity insurance policy may include coverage on, but is not limited to the following: